12 Best Korean Cafes In Singapore | Eatbook.sg

 korean-cafes-singapore-nowafter-cafe (1)

-A new addition to Design Orchard is NOWAFTER Cafe, a monochrome-themed cafe known for their charcoal bun and black sesame einspanner.
+A new addition to Design Orchard is NOWAFTER Cafe, a monochrome-themed cafe known for their charcoal bun and black sesame einspanner, a layered drink topped with cream.

-Among several Korean-inspired bakes, give their Charkey Bun ($13) and Matcha Basque Cheesecake ($10) a try.
-The former is their own rendition with influences from popular Korean artisanal dessert brand NUDAKE’s Peak Cake.
+Among several Korean-inspired bakes, give their Charkey Bun ($12) a try.
+This bake takes inspiration from the popular Korean artisanal dessert brand NUDAKE’s Peak Cake.
 In terms of flavour, the charcoal bun is filled with mozzarella, garlic herb butter, and truffle sour cream.
-Else, the latter is topped with mascarpone vanilla cream, and strikes a good balance between earthy matcha notes and velvety cream cheese.
-Complete your dessert experience with their Black Sesame Einspanner ($9.50) or Dark Cocoa Vanilla Latte ($8.50).
+Complete your dessert experience with their Black Sesame Einspanner ($9) or caffeine-free Dark Cocoa Vanilla Latte ($7/$8).

 Read our NOWAFTER Cafe review.